plutus123/PDF-to-Image-Processor-and-Comparator/README.md

 pdf2image: For converting PDF files into images.

-cv2 (OpenCV): For image processing tasks such as conversion to grayscale, calculating differences between images, and creating overlays.
+cv2 (OpenCV): For image processing tasks such as conversion to grayscale, calculating differences between images and creating overlays.

 numpy: For handling arrays and performing numerical operations on image data.